Fermionic spectral functions with the Functional Renormalization Group: Analytic continuation and spectral functions

 \section{Analytic continuation and spectral functions}

 In the UV, the Euclidean quark two-point function is given by

 with hermitian $\gamma$-matrices as can also be seen from Eq.~(\ref{eq:gamma}).
-We perform the analytic continuation by treating the Euclidean energy variable as a general complex argument $z = ip_0$, so that with $z=\omega+i \epsilon$ one obtains 2-point functions with retarded boundary conditions in the limit $\epsilon\rightarrow 0$.\footnote{In the imaginary parts of the flow equations for two-point functions the limit $\epsilon\to 0$ can be taken exactly, see App.~\ref{app:defs}.} To reproduce the standard form of the Dirac operator we furthermore introduce an overall minus sign as compared to Euclidean conventions adopted in (\ref{EuclideanGamma2}), to write
+We perform the analytic continuation by treating the Euclidean energy variable as a general complex argument $z = ip_0$, so that with $z=\omega+i \epsilon$ one obtains 2-point functions with retarded boundary conditions in the limit $\epsilon\rightarrow 0$.\footnote{In the imaginary parts of the flow equations for two-point functions the limit $\epsilon\to 0$ can be taken exactly, see App.~\ref{app:defs}.} We note that the resulting retarded propagator is analytic in the upper-half complex energy plane, as expected.
+To reproduce the standard form of the Dirac operator we furthermore introduce an overall minus sign as compared to Euclidean conventions adopted in (\ref{EuclideanGamma2}), to write

 where we formally kept the Euclidean $\vec\gamma$'s which are usually changed to be anti-hermitian (by replacing $\vec\gamma\to i\vec\gamma$) in Minkowski space-time, of course.
 Based on this Dirac structure, we therefore make the following ansatz for the scale-dependent quark two-point function,